 Interim Policy on Gluten Content Statements in the Labeling and Advertising of Wines, Distilled Spirits, and Malt Beverages

-CSA works to encourage innovation in agriculture, processing and testing in order to expand food and beverage choices for people on a celiac diet.
+CSA encourages innovation in agriculture, processing and testing in order to expand food and beverage choices for people on a celiac diet.
 With validated elimination of celiac toxic amino acid sequences, products may now be able to qualify for the CSA Recognition Seal under the Innovation Category.
-Consumers can begin to expect refined processing and manufacturing systems for products with wheat, barley, rye or oats that remove the celiac toxic amino acid sequences.
-These processes can be validated with advances in commercial testing procedures and superior attention to detail in the manufacturing process.
+With the FDA gluten-free labeling provision for ingredients "processed to remove gluten" consumers can expect refined processing and manufacturing systems for products with wheat, barley, rye or oats that remove the celiac toxic amino acid sequences.
+These processes can be validated with advances in commercial testing procedures and superior attention to detail in the growing or manufacturing process.
 The future holds promise for celiac special varieties of wheat, barley, rye and oats that are consistently absent of the celiac toxic amino acid sequences.
 Promoting advancements in food processing will spark innovation and increase choices for those with gluten related disorders.

 FDA, USDA and TTB share regulatory responsibility for the foods and drinks in the US.
 A regulation in one agency may or may not be the same as in other agencies.